 What To Do If You Didn’t Get The Results You Wanted

 Sometimes you’re having a bad day, the exam paper was hard or the one topic you dread shows up on the exam and leaves you with a lower grade than you expected.
-A Level results day is approaching, and not everyone will get the grades they wanted, needed or feel they deserve.
-However, this isn’t the end of the world, here’s 4 things to do if you missed out on your grades:
+A-Level results day is approaching, and not everyone will get the grades they wanted, needed or feel they deserve.
+However, this isn’t the end of the world, here are four things to do if you missed out on your grades:

 If you miss out on the grades for both your firm and insurance offers UCAS will allow you to go into Clearing.
 This way you may still be able to go to university this year, even if it is somewhere you didn’t consider before.